saeid-h/multitask-mobilenet-v3-tflite/docs/troubleshooting.md

 **Problem**: Python can't find the models module.

 **Solution**:
-- Run the script from the repository root directory
+- Run the script from the repository root directory: `python src/create_quantized_mobilenet_v3.py`
 - Ensure you're using the correct Python environment
 - Check that the models package exists in the expected location
+- Verify you're in the project root when running scripts

 ## Accuracy Issues